FAQ

 Q: When can I register?

-A: Registration usually starts in late August or early September.
+A: Registration usually starts in August.
 Keep checking the website as the date approaches.
-Also, make sure to join our Announcements Google Group to say informed when registration opens.
-High-school NJB registration usually starts the first week of November.
+Also, make sure to join our Email List to say informed when registration opens.
+Next Level Prep Division (high school age) registration usually starts the first week of November after the high schools have made the cuts.

-A: In addition to the registration form, we will need a copy of the player’s birth certificate and a copy of a current utility bill with current address.
-These documents will be verified by our registration staff during walk-in registration, then be returned to you.
-Applications must be signed by a parent or legal guardian.
+A: Registration is online and you can find more info here.
+Once registration is over, we will need a copy of the player’s birth certificate and a copy of a current utility (PG&E, Power, Water, etc) bill with current address.
+These documents will be verified during player verification night and then returned to you.
+The Rookie Program is not limited to the chapter boundary and does not require address verification.

 Q: I am on the wait-list for registration, what should I do?